Yamaguchi/noise/README.md

 ## Installation

-This gem needs libsodium and libgoldilocks library.
+This gem needs libsodium library.
-To install these library, see https://github.com/jedisct1/libsodium and https://github.com/otrv4/libgoldilocks
+To install libsodium, see https://github.com/jedisct1/libsodium

 Add this line to your application's Gemfile: